Best Dental Insurance 2017

 Additionally, dental insurance providers a often have plans for individuals, couples and families if you are looking to cover others.

-When selecting a dental insurance provider, you should also consider their customer service.
+When selecting a dental insurance provider, always consider their customer service.
 Insurance can be complicated and difficult to understand, which is why it’s important that providers make it as easy as possible for their customers.
-For example, most of the Top 10 companies will pay your dental care provider directly, which means you won’t have to worry about paying the bill upfront and waiting for reimbursement.
-Once the dental insurance company has paid their portion, you’ll receive a bill with your portion of the remaining balance.
+Services to look for are:

-The total cost you wind up paying for dental insurance varies greatly, as there are many factors involved.
-For example, there are dental insurance premiums you may be responsible for, which are a fixed monthly cost.
-This is an easily predictable expense that you can budget for, as monthly premiums usually fall somewhere in the $25 to $50 for individual plans.
+Dental insurance premiums are a fixed monthly cost.
+This is an easily predictable expense that you can budget for, as they usually fall somewhere in the $25 to $50 for individual plans.
 The other costs, however, are not as straightforward.

-Deductibles, coinsurance, and copays are all examples of costs that depend on how and when you use your insurance.
-A deductible is the amount you pay for dental care services before your insurance kicks in.
+Deductibles are the amount you pay for dental care services before your insurance kicks in.
 Let’s say your plan’s deductible is $100.
 That means for most services, you will pay all costs until the amount reaches $100.
 After that, you share the cost by paying coinsurance and/or copays.

 Coinsurance is your share of the costs of a dental service.
 As we outlined earlier, Class I services are 100% covered by most of the top 10 insurance companies.
 However, with Class II and III procedures, you are responsible for a certain percentage of the costs that exceed your deductible.
 For example, if you have a root canal performed and that procedure qualifies for 80% coverage from the insurance company, the other 20% is your responsibility.
 This is your coinsurance, and that amount varies greatly based on the extent of the services performed.

-Some plans also have copays instead of, or in addition to, coinsurance.
-A copay is a fixed amount you pay for a dental care service.
-This is usually paid when you receive the service, and it’s paid directly to the dental care provider.
+Copays are an option that can be instead of, or in addition to, coinsurance.
+A copay is a fixed amount you pay for a dental care service directly to your provider, usually when you receive the service.
 If you go in for a checkup, you may be responsible for a copay, which usually ranges from $15 to $30, but it may be more like $250 for a visit to an emergency clinic.
 Copays are usually paid per-office visit, but this really only applies to DHMO plans.
-PPO and indemnity plans usually only have deductibles and coinsurance in addition to your premiums.
+PPO and indemnity plans generally only have deductibles and coinsurance in addition to your premiums.

 With so many dental insurance options to choose from, reading reviews from consumers who have experience with these companies can be a great way to help you decide.
 Here are a few things to look for when looking over reviews.